hotdaamn/asuswrt-merlin-wiki/Scheduled-LED-control.md

 The following example will let you configure your router so that LEDs will turn themselves off at 18:00, and turn back on at 6:00.

-First, make sure you have enabled the [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) partition.
+First, make sure you have enabled the [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) partition and support for custom user scripts.
 Next, either create the following services-start script (or add to any existing script):

 services-start:
 ```